 When we moved in, the dryer was not vented to the outside.
 My husband created the vent tube to filter outside.
-The problem was anytime it was bumped it came loose.
-I didn’t want it exposed so I covered it with drywall.

-Once the tube was hidden it was time to scrape that awful popcorn off the ceiling.
+It was time to scrape that awful popcorn off the ceiling.
 I sprayed some water let it sit for a few moments and then started scraping.
 I was surprised by how easily it came off!

 Once the popcorn was scrapped off the ceiling it was time to think about storage.

 Before all I had was a big cabinet that I couldn’t reach most of the shelves so I build a wall cabinet.
 If you’re wanting to make your own, you can see the full tutorial here.

 With the cabinet hung, it was time for more storage.
 We had about a foot gap between the wall and the washer so I built a rolling storage cart to fit there.